OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

         "unassignmentOperation" : "removeFromTarget"
       }
     ],
-    "linkQualifiers": ["customer"]
+    "linkQualifiers": ["insured"]
   }' \
 "https://localhost:8443/openidm/managed/assignment?_action=create"</userinput></screen>
 ++++

 Now you can add the created assignments to their respective roles.

-Add the customer assignment to the customer role:
+Add the `insured` assignment to the insured customer role:

 ++++
 <screen>$ <userinput>curl \